gabecampb/piculet/README.md

 For the specification, all rights are reserved.
 You can implement a VM based on it, but not for commercial use.

 For the VM, assembler, and code examples, the MIT license applies.
-I do not care what you do with it as long as attribution is given.
+I don't care what you do with it as long as attribution is given.

 ## Features